-The long-term sustainability of EU-HYBNET and especially of its network is dependent on the success of its network building, especially regarding how to provide concrete benefits for the members so that they remain active in the network.
-Thus, EU-HYBNET creates the conditions for enhanced interaction with practitioners, industry, and academia for meaningful dialogue and for increasing membership in the network.

-The project consortium partners and EU-HYBNET SG establish the basis of the network, and project activities, such as Innovation and Knowledge Exchange workshops, will support the process of gaining new members.
-The network will also explore and create synergies with already established national and European networks of practitioners, and other projects and networks, thus contributing to a comprehensive Pan-European network in the field of hybrid threats.
+The EU-HYBNET network is currently formed by 25 project consortium partners and 16 Stakeholder Group (SG) members.
+The EU-HYBNET project has, by 15 October 2022, accepted 65 additional members to its network and will continue accepting at least 30 new members to EU-HYBNET network on a yearly basis.
+EU-HYBNET creates conditions for enhanced interaction with practitioners, industry, and academia for a meaningful dialogue and for increasing membership in the network.
+The project consortium partners and EU-HYBNET SG form the basis of the network.
+Project activities, such as Innovation and Knowledge Exchange workshops, supports the process of attracting and engaging new members.
+The network has also explored and created synergies with already established national and European networks of practitioners, and other projects and networks, thereby having contributed to a comprehensive Pan-European network in the field of hybrid threats.

-The sustainability of the EU-HYBNET network is based upon extensive participation of practitioners and other relevant pan-European actors in the key network activities grouped around the EU-HYBNET four core themes: "Future Trends of Hybrid Threats", "Cyber and Future Technologies", "Resilient Civilians, Local Level and National Administration", "Information and Strategic Communication".
-These practitioners and other actors will come from different fields (such as civil security, energy, healthcare, justice), enabling a wide outreach to other networks.
-Furthermore, sustainability will be ensured by the continued involvement of key EU-HYBNET project partner, the European Centre of Excellence for Countering Hybrid Threats (Hybrid CoE), who will host the network after the conclusion of the project.
+The sustainability of the EU-HYBNET network is based upon extensive participation of practitioners and other relevant pan-European actors in the key network activities created around, but not exclusively, the EU-HYBNET four core themes: "Future Trends of Hybrid Threats", "Cyber and Future Technologies", "Resilient Civilians, Local Level and National Administration", "Information and Strategic Communication".
+These practitioners and other actors come from different fields enabling a wide outreach to other networks.
+Furthermore, sustainability is ensured by the continued involvement of key EU-HYBNET project partner, the European Centre of Excellence for Countering Hybrid Threats (Hybrid CoE), who will host the network after the conclusion of the project.